bbc/nmos-auth-server/oauth2_server/README.md

 - OAuth2Client: the oauth client model
 - OAuth2AuthorizationCode: for `grant_type=code` flow
 - OAuth2Token: save the `access_token` in this model.
+- Access Rights: stores API access rights per user, defined during signup

-Check how to define these models in `website/models.py`.
+Check how to define these models in `oauth2_server/models.py`.

 ## Implement Grants

-The source code is in `website/oauth2.py`.
+The source code is in `oauth2_server/oauth2.py`.
 There are four standard grant types:

 - Authorization Code Grant
 - Implicit Grant